 And a week of ready-made breakfasts 🙂

-Another solution to the eternal question of “What’s for breakfast?”
-These pancakes have made my life so much easier since I discovered Health Riot’s Cassava Flour – I am eternally grateful to them 🙂
+Another solution to the eternal question of “What’s for breakfast?”.
+Pancakes have made my life so much easier since I discovered Cassava Flour

 Makes: 12 pancakes